Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Introduction

-The main challenges of the memory-augmented adapter are two-fold: (1) how to {\em construct} memories that can provide useful customization information; and (2) how to {\em integrate} the memories into existing NMT models while not degrading the translation quality.
+The main challenges of the memory-augmented adapter are two-fold: (1) {\em constructing} memories that can provide useful customization information; and (2) {\em integrating} the memories into existing NMT models without quality loss.
 Although long phrases can provide more contextualized information, matching long sequences between queries and memory items is more difficult than matching shorter ones.
 We propose to build multi-granular memories to balance the amount of contextualized information and the retrieval difficulty.
-Different from many previous works~\cite{Khandelwal:2020:kNNLM,Khandelwal:2021:kNNMT,He:2021:EfficientKNN} that encode the source sentence and the target prefix as the key and the next token as the value, our memory can provide multi-scale translation knowledge~\cite{Li:2022:multiscale} that is suitable for queries coming from different layers of the NMT model~\cite{Hewitt:2019:Probe}.
+Unlike many previous works~\cite{Khandelwal:2020:kNNLM,Khandelwal:2021:kNNMT,He:2021:EfficientKNN} that encode the source sentence and the target prefix as the key and the next token as the value, our memory can provide multi-scale translation knowledge~\cite{Li:2022:multiscale} that is suitable for queries coming from different layers of the NMT model~\cite{Hewitt:2019:Probe}.
 For memory integration, we propose a \textit{new adapter architecture} to better interpolate the original model representation and the retrieved vectors.
 Moreover, we propose a new training strategy with memory dropout to reduce spurious dependencies between the NMT model and the provided memory.
 We conduct experiments for both style- and domain-related customizations and the results show the superiority of our method over many representative baselines.